MuruganBalachandran/AayuScans_React_Native/README.md

 License
 This project is licensed under the MIT License - see the LICENSE file for details.

-This README file provides clear instructions for setting up, running, and modifying your AayuScans app, along with helpful resources and troubleshooting tips.
+This README file now has command sections styled consistently throughout the document.